dwrrehman/programming_language/readme.txt

 	size == 3 means 64bit load/store

 	if size is 3, op can only be 0 or 1.

+	address == 31 means the stack pointer, not the zero register.

 	first, 9-bit immediate is sign-extended to 64 bits.